Make an Idea into an Invention Prototype and Find the Best Design-Building and Prototyping Company for Your New Product Idea.

 Using a cover will enable you to talk to a lot of people openly, without the need for confidentiality agreements.
 Confidentiality agreements slow down the development process tremendously.
 A good cover will enable you to identify the right sources quickly.
 Once you've found the right source you should have them sign a confidentiality agreement before discussing the details of your invention.

-Ideally you'll find someone who has a lot of technical expertise appropriate to your invention and… enjoys taking on prototyping projects as a sideline.
+Ideally you will find someone who has a lot of technical expertise appropriate to your invention and… enjoys taking on prototyping projects as a sideline.
 Keep in mind that at this stage you do not need to make something that represents how your invention will actually be made.
 You simply want something that will come close to working like your invention.
-Like the crude prototype the working prototype does not need to win a beauty contest.
+Like the crude prototype, the working prototype does not need to win a beauty contest.

-A good starting place to look for help is with a "pattern maker" or "model maker".
+A good starting place to look for help is with a pattern maker or model maker.
 Pattern or model makers make prototypes that eventually end up as injection molded or cast parts.
-Sometimes they'll take on more complex projects.
+Sometimes they will take on more complex projects.
 Search for these people in business to business yellow pages or at Thomasnet online.
 Thomasnet.

-1 Find an engineer/designer with a background in the field of your invention.
-The Thomasnet is a good place to start.
+Find an engineer/designer with a background in the field of your invention.
+Thomasnet is a good place to start.
 Invention City can refer you to industrial designers and prototype makers we use ourselves with this form.

 With your drawings in hand go and visit prototype makers.
-Have the makers sign disclosure agreements before discussing the details of your invention.
+Have the makers sign NDAs before discussing the details of your invention.
 Again you should try to get 3 quotes whenever possible.

 The people you are meeting to develop your working prototype can also help you build a final prototype that's ready for manufacturing.
-If you're short on cash you should find ways to raise the money to pay for the services you need.
-Design engineers and prototype makers meet hundreds of inventors each year and every inventor thinks he or she is sitting on a gold mine.
-Despite your fervent belief that the prototype maker would feel lucky if you offered a piece of the action, the odds are 200:1 that he'll feel just the opposite.
+If you are short on cash, you should find ways to raise the money to pay for the services you need.
+Design engineers and prototype makers meet hundreds of inventors each year, and every inventor thinks he or she is sitting on a gold mine.
+Despite your fervent belief that the prototype maker would feel lucky if you offered a piece of the action, the odds are 200:1 that he or she will feel just the opposite.